ksindi/managers-playbook/README.md

 1. What are your team's pain points?
 How can you move 2x faster?
 1. How well can your team operate without you?
 1. If the company failed, what would be most likely reason?
-1. What ["dogs not barking"](http://www.mikepope.com/blog/AddComment.aspx?blogid=2392) do you worry about?

 ## Making decisions